Sutton, Dublin

-Sutton lies in the ancient Barony of Coolock, within the historic County Dublin.
+Sutton lies in the ancient Barony of Coolock, within the traditional County Dublin.

 History

-The first recorded mention of Sutton in reference to the area is from around 1228-48, noted in the Calendar of Archbishop Alen's Register; it is likely linked to a person of Norman origin.
+The first recorded mention of Sutton in reference to the area is from around 1228–48, noted in the Calendar of Archbishop Alen's Register; it is likely linked to a person of Norman origin.
+Another theory postulates it may be linked to Hugh de Suttoun who was prior of Christ Church Cathedral around 1320-26.

 Location and geography

 Location

 Historically Sutton lay entirely on the Howth peninsula, from Sutton Cross up to Claremont Road and where Barren Hill meets Carrickbrack Road and the Martello Tower at Red Rock.
 Today, however, it is generally considered to extend to the railway, where it meets Baldoyle, and to the junction of Baldoyle Road and the coast road, where it meets Bayside, these additional lands historically having been farmland.
+The only neighbouring district on Howth Head is Howth itself.

 Access

 Beginning on the Howth Road (R105) about 12 kilometres from the city centre, Sutton neighbours Howth, which occupies most of the Howth peninsula, and Baldoyle and Bayside.
 It is served by the main road from Dublin to Howth (R105).
 Dublin Bus serves the area with routes H3 and 6, within the BusConnects scheme.
 There is a cycleway that connects Sutton to Clontarf and Fairview, with works ongoing to connect to Sandymount.

 Sutton railway station opened on 30 July 1846 as Baldoyle & Sutton, being renamed Sutton in 1901.
 The station lies on the Howth branch of the commuter rail network and is served by the Dublin Area Rapid Transit (DART) system.

 The Hill of Howth Tramway ran between Sutton railway station and Howth railway station around the Hill of Howth until 1959.